How much is your car worth?

 The A3 Sedan’s available GPS navigation system has a real-time traffic update feature that plots alternative routes to automatically bypass traffic problems.
 (Service not available in all areas.)
 The Corolla Hybrid’s available navigation system doesn’t offer real-time traffic updates.

-To quickly and conveniently keep personal devices charged without cables tangling and wearing out, the Audi A3 Premium Plus/Prestige has a standard wireless phone charging system (Qi) in the center console.
+To quickly and conveniently keep personal devices charged without cables tangling and wearing out, the Audi A3 Premium Plus has a standard wireless phone charging system (Qi) in the center console.
 The Corolla Hybrid doesn’t offer wireless personal charging.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.